pluteski/speech-to-text/blog/content/coopspecies_summarized.md

 The most important fact about the repeated game based on stage game G is that it can support cooperative equilibria in situations where G cannot.

-The evolutionary game models that we use in this book are distinct from classical game theory.
+The **evolutionary game models** [used] in this book are distinct from **classical game theory**.

-The key idea in evolutionary game theory is differential replication rather than best response.
+_The key idea in evolutionary game theory is differential replication rather than best response._

-adaptive agents in evolutionary games adopt behaviors in a manner similar to the way people come to have a particular accent or to speak a particular language.
+**adaptive agents** in evolutionary games adopt behaviors in a manner similar to the way people come to have a particular accent or to speak a particular language.

 Forward-looking payoff-based calculation is not entirely absent (e.g., those aspiring to upward mobility may adopt upper class accents) but conscious optimizing is not the whole story.

-The answer to “why do you talk like that?” is generally: “because I was born where people talk like that” not “because I considered all the ways of speaking and decided that speaking this way best serves my personal goals.” [ although it may be for some individuals ]
+The answer to “why do you talk like that?” is generally: “because I was born where people talk like that” not “because I considered all the ways of speaking and decided that speaking this way best serves my personal goals.” [ _although it may be for some individuals_ ]

-Successful strategies in an evolutionary game are those that make more than the average number of replicas in the next period either because they are favored in the process by which people learn new strategies, or the genotypes expressing the strategies are induced to proliferate by the process of natural selection.
+_Successful strategies in an evolutionary game are those that make more than the average number of replicas in the next period_ either because

+* they are favored in the process by which people learn new strategies, or
+* the genotypes expressing the strategies are induced to proliferate by the process of natural selection.

 # Dynamical Systems